Bridging the Gap Between Migration Science, Policymaking, and Public Understanding

 IPM explicitly recruits beyond English-dominant publication networks.
 Primary publication language, inclusion of non-English scholarship, and experience in non-Western knowledge contexts are all tracked.

-Contribute your expertise to global migration research and policy engagement.
+Contribute your expertise to global migration research assessments and policy engagement.
 We're building a worldwide network of scholars committed to evidence-based migration discourse.

 Express Your InterestThe IPM evolves incrementally into a fully constituted international scientific panel.
 The current phase (2025-2027) establishes the institutional architecture while laying the foundation for inclusive and decentralized participation.